-Helena Stjernholm is not regarded as independent in relation to major shareholders in the company and Björn Rosengren is not regarded as independent in relation to the company and its executive management.
+Helena Stjernholm is not regarded as independent in relation to major shareholders in the company and Björn Rosengren was not regarded as independent in relation to the company and its executive management.
 The other six Board members elected by the General Meeting are all independent in relation to Sandvik and its executive management, as well as the company's major shareholders.
 Accordingly, the composition of the Board complies with the independence requirements of the Code.

-Board proceedings during 2018
+Board proceedings during 2019

-During the year, the Board held twelve meetings.
-The executive managements of all business areas presented their goals and strategies.
+During the year, the Board held fourteen meetings.
+The Presidents of all business areas presented their goals and strategies.
 The Board also reviewed the strategies and results from a number of the divisions (all divisions are reviewed in an 18 month rolling period).
-The Board addressed matters related to overall Group strategy, IT, human resources, such as incentive programs, environment, health and safety, and issues concerning investments and operational restructuring and the review of previously made investments.
-Further, the Board handled matters with respect to acquisitions and divestments, such as the sale of Sandvik's 50% stake in Fagersta Stainless and the stainless wire business and the acquisitions of the Metrologic Group, Inrock and Dura-Mill.
+The Board addressed matters related to the overall Group strategy, long-term financial and sustainability targets, IT, risk management, human resources, such as incentive programs, environment, health and safety, and issues concerning investments and operational restructuring and reviewed previously made investments.
+Further, the Board handled matters with respect to acquisitions and divestments, such as the sale of Varel Oil & Gas and the internal separation of the Sandvik Materials Technology (SMT) business with an intention to evaluate the listing of SMT as a separate group.
 The Remuneration Committee, Audit Committee and the Acquisitions and Divestitures Committee reported from their respective meetings.
 In respect of the Audit Committee, reported matters included ERM, compliance, SpeakUp and Code of Conduct, internal control and internal audit as well as the result of the external audit.
 The Committees also submitted matters for resolution by the Board and the minutes and reports from these meetings were made available to the Board members.
-In the autumn of 2018 the Board visited Sandvik's operations in China.
+In June 2019 the Board visited Sandvik's operations in Finland.